 Staying with a host family is one of the best ways to master a new language.
 They’ll speak in their native language around the house, so you’ll be forced to learn and converse along.
 It’s the ideal way to develop your skills in a safe and supportive environment.

-If you are living in halls or with other international students, you will have to make a little more effort.
-Try and make friends with native speakers; you will find friendships spark up just as easily abroad as they would at home.
+If you are living in halls, try to make friends with native speakers.
+You will find friendships spark up just as easily abroad as they would at home.

 Top tips to improve your language skills: